JavaScythe/foc/README.md

 These are critical to this project because it involves operating the motor at low speeds and often from standstill, which the sensors improve the quality of the torque control.

 After a great long search, a well priced high power model was found on AliBaba.
-Now all that remained was a way to control this motor.

 ### Controller Build
 The quest to develop a reasonably priced 2 channel 48V 40A FOC controller